softlang/megalib/checker/README.md

 * Every artifact is element of a language.
 * Every artifact has a role.
 * Every artifact has a manifestation.
+* Every language is defined or implemented.

-* There is no cycle in subset/parthood/conformance relationships.
+* There is no cycle in subset/parthood/conformance/subtyping relationships.
 * Every link is a well formed URL.
-* Every link has to refer to a web resource, where a connection to it is possible.
+* Every link has to refer to an available web resource.